PhilipBaravi/PhilipBaravi/README.md

 Hi, i'm [Philip](https://philip--baravi-portfolio.herokuapp.com/), a passionate self-taught front-end web developer from Georgia, Tbilisi.
 My passion for Front-End lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

+I don’t like to define myself by the work I’ve done.
+I define myself by the work I want to do.
+Skills can be taught, personality is inherent.
+I prefer to keep learning, continue challenging myself, and do interesting things that matter.

   <img align="right" alt="GIF" src="https://github.com/PhilipBaravi/PhilipBaravi/blob/main/code.gif?raw=true" width="500" height="320" />